 York-based Pick Me Up Theatre present the northern UK premiere of Edward Albee’s sensational black comedy, The Goat, or Who Is Sylvia? (or, Notes Towards a Definition of Tragedy).
 Once again transforming the black box John Cooper Studio into a completely fitting world, Robert Readman’s production design transports you smoothly to a liminal space; the perfect living room of a high-flying American family, in the moments before protagonist husband and father Martin drops a bombshell on it all.

-World-famous New York architect Martin Gray has it all – fame, fortune, a happy marriage to Stevie, and wonderful son Billy.
+World-famous New York architect Martin Gray has it all – fame, fortune, a happy marriage to Stevie, and a wonderful son Billy.
 But he’s hiding a big secret.
 And everything changes when he admits to his best friend Ross that he’s having an affair… with a goat.

 The Goat caused critical controversy when it opened on Broadway in 2002, but was a big hit with audiences – and went on to win the Tony Award for Best Play, forty years after Albee won the same award for Who’s Afraid of Virginia Woolf?